 In order to claim unfair dismissal, you must meet certain conditions.
 For example, you must have worked continuously for the employer for at least two years at the time your employment was terminated, and you must also have been an employee rather than self-employed.

 There are some important exceptions to the two-year qualifying period such as if the dismissal was related to a woman’s pregnancy or another discriminatory factor or if it was for a health and safety reason or whistleblowing.

 If you think you may have been unfairly dismissed then speak to a solicitor so they can discuss your options with you.

 What is the difference between unfair dismissal and wrongful dismissal?

 Wrongful dismissal is a dismissal that has not followed the correct process.
 In legal terms ‘a dismissal in breach of contract’.
 A common example would be where the employer has dismissed an employee, but they have not served notice where there was an obligation to do so in the contract.

-Unfair dismissal can only be claimed if you have worked for at least 2 years.
+An unfair dismissal can only be claimed if you have worked for at least 2 years.
 You will have a claim for unfair dismissal if your dismissal was unreasonable or unfair.
-Dismissals are classed as ‘automatically unfair’ if the reason for dismissal related to:
+Dismissals are classed as ‘automatically unfair’ if the reason for the dismissal is related to:

 • pregnancy: including all reasons relating to maternity